Abdulrahman-Sabah/COS214_Final_Project/README.md

 Run Unit Tests (This runs the unit-tests) make run-tests

-(Check Memory leaks in testingMain) make valgrind
+(Check Memory leaks in Unit_Tests) make valgrind-tests

 Visit http://localhost:8081 (This runs the server executable and launches the web GUI) make run-server